 Tetra IDBS E-Workbook Connector

-The Tetra IDBS E-Workbook is an integration to IDBS’s E-Workbook ELN.
-The integration is driven by a user external action from within the E-Workbook’s spreadsheets, and can facilitate data transfer between IDBS E-Workbook spreadsheet and the Tetra Data Platform (TDP).
+The Tetra IDBS E-Workbook Connector provides bi-directional communication between IDBS’s E-Workbook electronic lab notebook (ELN) and the Tetra Data Platform (TDP).
+The integration is driven by a user external action from within the E-Workbook’s spreadsheets, and can facilitate data transfer between IDBS E-Workbook and the TDP.

 Architecture